learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 ## Learning Goals

 - Recall our Three Pillars of Web Programming
-- Describe the process of communicating with the server
+- Define a client and server
 - Define AJAX

 ## Introduction